dereneaton/dereneaton.github.io/_posts/2014-05-21-Simulating-sequence-data-with-introgression.md

 ### Background

-This script was developed to investigate how different tree shapes affect our ability to detect introgression between lineages.
+In this post I'm going to introduce a little script I wrote recently which provides a fairly user-friendly approach to simulating sequence data on a given tree with introgression between lineages.
+The script is called [simLoci.py](/software/) and was developed to investigate how different tree shapes affect our ability to detect introgression between lineages.
 A tree topology with branch lengths is input as a newick string, and introgression events are designated with a string of values.
 It can simulate any number of loci of any given length, with no recombination within loci, but free recombination between them.
 The coalescent population parameter Ne is taken as an argument, and branch lengths are taken as Ne generations.
 The per-site mutation rate is fixed at 1e-9.
 The results are written to `stdout` in ".loci" format, which is similar to a multi-fasta format but has a line below each locus indicating the location of SNPs.
 It can be easily converted to alternative formats.
 The script has two dependencies, the Python packages [Egglib](http://egglib.sourceforge.net/) and [Numpy](http://www.numpy.org/).

 ### Input arguments
 The argument order is as follows: